 Quantitative measures established by regulation to ensure capital adequacy require the Credit Union to maintain minimum amounts and ratios (set forth in the following table) of net worth (as defined) to total assets (as defined).
-Credit unions are also required to calculate whether or not the Credit Union will be considered "complex" under the regulatory framework based on the asset size threshold exceeding \$500 million, which the Credit Union exceeded at December 31, 2023 and 2022.
+Credit unions are also required to calculate whether or not the Credit Union will be considered "complex" under the regulatory framework based on the asset size threshold exceeding \$500 million, which the Credit Union exceeded at December 31, 2024 and 2023.

 During 2022, the Credit Union adopted the new risk-based capital ratio (RBCR) Framework, as defined in 12 CFR 702.104 (d).
 Under this framework, credit unions must maintain a net worth ratio of at least 7% and a risk-based capital ratio of 10% to be categorized as "well capitalized."
-The Credit Union's RBCR ratios as of December 31, 2023 and 2022 were 20.46% and 21.42%, which exceeded its regulatory requirements for well-capitalized of 10.0% each year.
-Management believes, as of December 31, 2023, that the Credit Union meets all of the capital adequacy requirements to which it is subject.
+The Credit Union's RBCR ratios as of December 31, 2024 and 2023 were 22.67% and 20.46%, which exceeded its regulatory requirements for well-capitalized of 10.0% each year.
+Management believes, as of December 31, 2024, that the Credit Union meets all of the capital adequacy requirements to which it is subject.

-As of December 31, 2023, the most recent call reporting period, and December 31, 2022, the NCUA categorized the Credit Union as "well capitalized" under the regulatory framework for prompt corrective action.
-To be categorized as "well capitalized" during 2023 and 2022, the Credit Union must maintain a minimum net worth ratio of 7.0% of assets and exceed its RBCR, as applicable.
+As of December 31, 2024, the most recent call reporting period, and December 31, 2023, the NCUA categorized the Credit Union as "well capitalized" under the regulatory framework for prompt corrective action.
 There are no conditions or events since that notification that management believes have changed the Credit Union's category.